|

 Population |

 Pauridia breviscapa occurs in small, localized subpopulations confined to suitable microhabitat.
-The population is not suspected to be declining, but its Area of Occupancy is small.
+The population is not suspected to be declining, but its area of occupancy is small.

 |